clane9/go-neuron/README.md

 ## Performance

-By representing neurons as independent computational units, we can naturally take advantage of multi-core CPUs.
-For example, `gaussian_data.go` achieves near linear speedup with increasing `GOMAXPROCS` on a quad-core MBP.
+Because our neurons run concurrently, we can achieve some speedup with multi-core CPUs.
 When compared to standard deep learning frameworks however, the implementation is pretty slow. ([`BenchmarkMLP`](net_test.go) runs ~10x faster in `pytorch` on the same hardware.)
-This is not all that surprising.
-Matrix multiplication is very efficient after all.

-## Similar alternatives
+## Similar projects

 - [Varis](https://github.com/Xamber/Varis)
 - [gonn](https://github.com/fxsjy/gonn)